 In its simplest form, the JIF for a given year is the ratio of the number of citations in that year to articles published in the past two calendar years, divided by the total number of publications published in the past two calendar years.
 For example, JIF 2016 = No. citations in 2016 to 2014–2015 published articles / No. published articles in 2014–2015.

-The bar graph below shows the progression of the Journal Impact Factor for the Beilstein Journal of Nanotechnology since its inception in 2010.
-According to the 2016 edition of Journal Citation Reports® by Clarivate Analytics, the Beilstein Journal of Nanotechnology remained a Q1 journal in the categories applied physics and materials science and the 2016 JIF increased to 3.2 .
+The bar graph below shows the progression of the JIF for the Beilstein Journal of Nanotechnology since its inception in 2010.
+According to the 2017 edition of Journal Citation Reports® by Clarivate Analytics, the Beilstein Journal of Nanotechnology remained a Q1 journal in the category applied physics and the 2017 JIF is 2.97 .

 Additional information obtained from the Web of Science database: